 Maintenance: This model combines limited skilled care (screening for and monitoring of chronic disorders) with physical exercise.
 Goals are to prevent deterioration, to maintain or improve the patient’s functional level for as long as possible, to improve self-image, to eliminate the monotony of daily life, to prevent exacerbation of chronic disorders, and to prevent loneliness, isolation, and withdrawal.
 Maintenance programs provide long-term care and are less costly than day hospital programs.

 Social: This model provides counseling, group therapy, and cognitive retraining.
 It may resemble a typical senior citizens’ center, which provides care to older people with various psychosocial needs, or a mental health center, which provides care to older people with dementia or psychiatric disorders.

-Programs are increasingly accepting patients who are in wheelchairs and those who are incontinent; however, patients cannot be socially disruptive.
+Programs are increasingly accepting patients who use wheelchairs and those who are incontinent; however, patients cannot be socially disruptive.
 Care may be long-term or limited in duration.

 In addition to providing needed medical care, these facilities also provide respite care.
 By doing so, they may help delay or avoid placement in a nursing home.

 (See also Overview of Geriatric Care Overview of Geriatric Care Every 4 years, the US Department of Health and Human Services (HHS) updates its strategic plan and defines its mission and goals.
 The HHS strategic plan for 2022 to 2026 includes the following... read more .)